Updated April, 2015

 Before the subprime mortgage crash, subprime loans were common and people didn’t think too much about the impact if “things went bad”.
 And it wasn’t just subprime mortgage loans that were non-traditional mortgages being issued – the close cousin of subprime is called “Alt-A” loans.
 It is estimated that more than 1/3 of all mortgage loans originated were at one point Alt-A or subprime mortgages.

 Today’s high-risk lenders differ from those during the housing boom in key ways.
 These lenders say the new subprime mortgages are actually old school ”” the kind of loans made in the 1980s and 1990s.
 In other words, a borrower’s collateral matters, down payments matter, income and ability to pay matter.
+Ask first the Firstxtra mortgage advisers on what mortgage is suitable for your needs.

 If you are in a situation where you have went through a foreclosure or short sale or bankruptcy and are having trouble getting a “standard” loan ”“ maybe it is time to look into getting a subprime loan again ”“Boston Mortgage lenders are offering them at reasonable terms and if you have the ability to repay it (good job, stable history, big down payment, etc.) then it may make a lot of sense.